 Challenges remain to be solved for the adaptation of infant development patterns to visual-guided robotic reaching.
-Vision-guided manipulators usually move inaccurately and react slowly, as the mappings between robotic vision and manipulator is highly nonlinear [15], [16], which forms one of the main challenges.
-Visual-guided robotic reaching is usually implemented using neural-network-based approaches due to its nonlinear mapping ability [17]-[19].
-For instance, a hand-eye coordination system based on the three radial basis functions (RBFs) is reported in [20]; and a large convolutional network has been developed to observe the spatial relationship between robotic arm and target [17].
+Vision-guided manipulators usually move inaccurately and react slowly, as the mappings between robotic vision and manipulator is highly non-linear [15], [16], which forms one of the main challenges.
+Visual-guided robotic reaching is usually implemented using neural network-based approaches due to its non-linear mapping ability [17]-[19].
+For instance, a hand-eye coordination system based on the three Radial Basis Functions is reported in [20]; and a large convolutional network has been developed to observe the spatial relationship between robotic arm and target [17].
 However, those systems either presents a long leeway for adjustments and training, or low accuracy of the robot actions.

-Humanlike behavioral patterns have been used for hand-eye coordination, in an effort to reduce the complexity of robot learning and thus ease the first challenge, but they are often lack of a solid theoretical foundation and its analysis for stability [15], [20].
+Human-like behavioral patterns have been used for handeye coordination, in an effort to reduce the complexity of robot learning and thus ease the first challenge, but they are often lack of a solid theoretical foundation and its analysis for stability [15], [20].
 Of course, an unstable system often leads to inaccurate movements and poor performance for grasping tasks.
 If a robotic arm touches its target without accurate movements, certain unexpected damages can be expected to both the robotic arm and the target.
-Therefore, more efforts are required to guarantee the stability of robotic reaching system with the adaptation of human behavior patterns.
+Therefore, more efforts is required to guarantee the stability of robotic reaching system with the adaptation of human behavior patterns.

-This article proposes a robotic hand-eye coordination control system by artificially implementing human behavior patterns for robotic reaching movements.
-In the human infant's reaching movement, once a target object is detected, the infant can perform only a rough reaching movement toward the object in its early stage, but this activity is constantly improved and most babies can accurately reach objects in 31 weeks [21].
-Inspired by this, the artificial reaching ability is established in two stages: a rough reaching movement guided by vision and a smooth correction movement guided by inverse kinematics.
-These two stages are realized by dual neural-network-based controllers, with the first one driving the robotic arm to generate a wide range of reaching movements, whereas the second one enabling the robotic arm to perform correction movement for accurate grasp operations.
+This paper proposes a robotic hand-eye coordination control system by artificially implementing human behavior patterns for robotic reaching movements.
+In the human infant's reaching movement, once a target object is detected, the infant can perform only a rough reaching movement towards the object in its early stage, but this activity is constantly improved and most babies can accurately reach objects in 31 weeks [21].
+Inspired by this, the artificial reaching ability is established in two stages: (1) a rough reaching movement guided by vision, and (2) a smooth correction movement guided by inverse kinematics.
+These two stages are realised by dual neuralnetwork-based controllers, with the first one driving the robotic arm to generate a wide range of reaching movements, whilst the second one enabling the robotic arm to perform correction movement for accurate grasp operations.
 Both controllers take the visual-spatial coordinates provided by a stereo vision system as network inputs.

-The proposed hand-eye coordination control system was evaluated using target-reaching experiments, whereas the correction movement controller was additionally verified by a chaos synchronization simulation.
+The proposed hand-eye coordination control system was evaluated using target-reaching experiments, whilst the correction movement controller was additionally verified by a chaos synchronization simulation.
 The experimental results show that the proposed controller can achieve a higher success rate and better control performance, which effectively alleviating the aforementioned challenges faced in the field.
-The contributions of this article are: first, establishing a robotic hand-eye coordination control system implemented in two stages; second, proving the stability and convergence of the proposed system using the Lyapunov stability theorem, which is guaranteed by the network learning rules.
+The contributions of this paper are: (1) establishing a robotic hand-eye coordination control system implemented in two stages; (2) proving the stability and convergence of the proposed system using the Lyapunov stability theorem, which is guaranteed by the network learning rules.

-The remainder of this article is organized as follows.
-Section II introduces the development procedure of infant reaching movement and the platform of the hand-eye coordination system established.
+The remainder of this paper is organized as follows: Section II introduces the development procedure of infant reaching movement and the platform of the hand-eye coordination system established.
 Section III describes the implementation details of the proposed robotic hand-eye coordination control system.
 Section IV shows the experimental results.
-Finally, Section V concludes this article.
+Section V concludes the paper and points out important future work.